Articles Posted in Weapons Charges

 While the details surrounding this man’s arrest are unknown at this point, the charges he faces are quite severe.
 An armed kidnapping charge is classified as a first-degree felony punishable by up to life imprisonment.
 Sexual battery and aggravated assault with a firearm are also felony charges in Florida.
 Punishments for these crimes vary based on the evidence brought forth by prosecutors.

-If you or someone you love is facing serious criminal charges in south Florida, it is crucial that you seek assistance from an experienced criminal defense attorney right away.
-A Broward County Criminal Defense Lawyer can help guide you through the legal process, clarify what your options are and piece together the strongest possible defense on your behalf.
+If you or someone you love is facing serious criminal charges in South Florida, you must immediately seek assistance from an experienced criminal defense attorney.
+A Broward County Criminal Defense Lawyer can help guide you through the legal process, clarify your options, and assemble the most robust possible defense on your behalf.

 Continue reading